nbren12/personal-website/content/post/loading_netCDFS/index.md

 projects: []
 ---

-netCDF is binary file format that is ubiquitous in the geosciences.
+[NetCDF](https://www.unidata.ucar.edu/software/netcdf/) is ubiquitous binary data format in the geosciences.
 While it may not be widely known in other domains it has several advantages.
 Most importantly it can efficiently store large amounts of data and is self-describing.
-In my opinion, netCDF is as close to plain text as binary data can get in terms of universality.
+In my opinion, NetCDF is as close to plain text as binary data can get in terms of universality.
 Seeing the contents of a dataset on a high level requires a simple call to a CLI `ncdump -h`.
 This makes it a perfect format for sharing climate simulation outputs, weather data, etc.

-Unfortunately, netCDF is not natively supported by tensorflow...and a lot of us use tensorflow.
+Unfortunately, TensorFlow does not natively support NetCDF.
 So what are we to do?

-In this post, I benchmark several ways of loading a dataset from netCDF.
-The goal is not to demonstrate a feature complete solution, but to introduce a range of methods and rigoroulous compare their performance.
-Perhaps surprisingly, netCDF is a perfectly acceptable format for training ML models and may outperform some "native" tensorflow formats.
+In this post, I benchmark several ways of loading a dataset from NetCDF.
+The goal is not to demonstrate a feature-complete solution, but to introduce a range of methods and rigorously compare their performance.
+Perhaps surprisingly, I show that NetCDF is a perfectly acceptable format for training ML models and may outperform some "native" TensorFlow formats.

 ## Benchmarks

-The benchmarks load a folder of similarly sized netCDF files into a `tf.data.Dataset` object that can be used to e.g. train a tensorflow model.
-Geoscientists often want to train tensorflow models with this kind of data.
-Each file contains a single vector "a", which contains many samples.
+Geoscientists often start a machine learning project with a folder of NetCDFS, so I will benchmark a similar task: load a folder of NetCDFs into `tf.data.Dataset` object and iterate through all the samples to mimic one epoch of a machine learning training loop.
+For simplicity, each NetCDF file contains a single variable "a".

 For a dataset of a given size, a key question is how many files should we divide it into to achieve good performance.
 If the file size is too large (e.g. multiple GB) then it can be unwieldy to inspect and experiment with especially if it is stored in cloud storage.
-OTOH, opening up many 1000s of tiny files is sure way to bog down any ML training.
+OTOH, opening up many 1000s of tiny files is sure to bog down any ML training.

-To set up these experiments, here `save_dirs` function divides an artificial dataset of a certain size into many netCDFs of a certain size.
-Each netCDF contains a vector of random values "a".
+To set up these experiments, here `save_dirs` function divides an artificial dataset of a certain size into many NetCDFs of a certain size.
+Each NetCDF contains a vector of random values "a".

 ```python